chouleappcom/EPSignature/README.md

 6. Also can be embedded in any container view
 7. Can extract the signature as Image
 8. Draws smoothly
+9. Compatible with iOS 13 modal presentation style
+10. Support for embedding in UICollectionView, UIScollView and UITableView

 ### Initialization of EPSignatureViewController
 ```swift